Whimsy Read

 Meet the Mind Behind Jack Reacher: Lee Child

 Jack Reacher didn’t just appear out of thin air.
-He was born from the imagination of Lee Child (real name: Jim Grant), a British author who reinvented himself after losing his TV job in the mid-90s.
+He was born from the imagination of Lee Child, a master of thriller fiction, suspense storytelling, and action-packed crime novels.A British author who reinvented himself after losing his TV job in the mid-90s.
 Instead of wallowing, he decided to write a thriller, and Killing Floor was the result.

 The character of Jack Reacher is fascinating because he embodies both modern and classic hero archetypes: a drifter with no baggage (literally, he doesn’t even carry luggage), a brilliant observer, and a man who doesn’t back down when justice is on the line.